What is a 1098-T form?

 What does the information provided in the boxes mean?

-The IRS requires all colleges and universities to report either payments received (Box 1) or amounts billed for qualified tuition and related expenses (Box 2).
-FIT has chosen to fill in (Box 2).
+The IRS requires all colleges and universities to report payments for Qualified tuition and related expenses received (Box 1).

 Qualified tuition and related expenses are defined as tuition and certain related expenses required for enrollment or attendance at an eligible educational institution.
 Student activity fees and expenses for course-related books, supplies, and equipment are included in qualified related expenses only if the fees and expenses must be paid to the institution as a condition of enrollment or attendance.